FanDuel Missouri Promo Code: Bet $5, Get $300 for Chargers vs Chiefs

 How the FanDuel Missouri promo code offer works for Chargers vs Chiefs

-For example, if you bet $5 on the Chiefs to cover the spread and they win, you'll receive your original $5 stake plus winnings, along with the $300 in bonus bets.
-If Kansas City fails to cover, you'll lose your $5 wager but still receive the full $300 bonus amount.
-When using bonus bets, only the winnings are returned to your account, not the bonus stake itself.
+For example, if you bet $5 on the Chiefs to cover the spread and win, you'll receive your original stake plus winnings, along with $300 in bonus bets.
+If the Chiefs fail to cover, you'll still receive the full $300 bonus to use on future wagers.
+This FanDuel Missouri new-user offer ensures value regardless of Saturday's outcome between these AFC West rivals.

 This FanDuel promo is exclusively available to new customers in Missouri.

-- Make your initial deposit of at least $5 using any accepted payment method.
+- Make a minimum deposit of $5 using any accepted payment method.

-- Place your first real money wager of $5 or more on the Chargers vs Chiefs game or any other available market.
+- Place your first $5 real money wager on any available market, including Chargers vs Chiefs.

-For more details about the platform's features and betting options, check out our comprehensive FanDuel review.
+Learn more about the platform's features and betting options in our comprehensive FanDuel review.

 - FanDuel $100K Free To Play Daily Shuffle: Build your free parlay each day with Daily Shuffle for a shot at $100K in total prizes.